 - Brewdog (hot food available)

 This pub crawl isn’t quite as varied as 1 and 2.
-But it’s a good option if you only have an evening or a few hours in Southampton city centre.
+But it’s a good option if you only have an evening or a few hours to visit some pubs in Southampton city centre.

 Getting to the first pub

 Belgium and Blues is probably the most central of Southampton’s craft beer venues, situated on Above Bar Street near Guildhall Square.

 If you’re in the city, head towards the upper part of Above Bar Street.
 If you’re coming from Southampton Central railway station, it’s a 10-minute walk.
 Exit on the platform 1 side and go right.
 Then simply continue along this road for about half a mile, over the main road and past the Civic Centre on your right.
 Belgium and Blues is in front of you when you get to the junction with Above Bar Street.